purol/HEP-CNN/README.md

 Do

-    python <the name of python program> --batch <the number of batch> --device <device number> --model <the name of model you use> -o <path of output file> -c <path of configuration file> --epoch <the number of epoch>
+    python <the name of python program> --batch <the number of batch> --device <device number> --model <the name of model you use> -o <path of output files> -c <path of configuration file> --epoch <the number of epoch>

 , which train CNN and produce output file.
+The name of model can be found in `python/HEPCNN` directory of the main directory.

 For instance,

     python train_labelByUser_256256_multi.py --batch 32 --device 1 --model defaultnorm1 -o ../result/ -c ./config_multi.yaml --epoch 50

+, which would train CNN.
+It also makes